catzoo/image-bot/README.md

 These two modes will look at TIME and TIME_EVERY differently.

 ### Mode 1
--   This is for a specific time of the day.
-For example, in this mode you can have it only send it at 5:30 pm per day
+-   This is for sending it constantly.
+For example, in this mode you can have it start sending an image every hour rather than per day.
 -   To set this mode do:
     - ``TIME=Minute,Second``
     - ``TIME_EVERY=Hour,Minute``